riichi/chombo.club/en/about.md

 ### Authorities of the Association

 * Mateusz Maćkowski — President of the Board
-* Michał Tkaczyk — Vice President of the Board
 * Dawid Bronowicki — Member of the Board
 * Michał Herda — Member of the Board
 * Aleksandra Malarz — Member of the Board